godaddy/wrhs/README.md

   ENV      The environment to build in

 OPTIONS
-  -h, --host=host                The base url for the warehouse API -j, --json                     Output response data as JSON -m, --promote                  Should promotion happen on successful build.
+  -c, --config=config            The file location of the warehouse config, defaults to `~/.wrhs` -h, --host=host                The base url for the warehouse API -j, --json                     Output response data as JSON -m, --promote                  Should promotion happen on successful build.
 Defaults to false